Goulamina Lithium Project

 There is considerable potential to increase the size of open pit Mineral Resources and Ore Reserves through infill and extension drilling.
 These characteristics make Goulamina an important strategic asset for the world’s growing demand for lithium.

-On 16 June 2021, Firefinch announced the execution of a binding term sheet with a subsidiary of the world’s largest lithium producer by production capacity, Jiangxi Ganfeng Lithium Co.
+On 16 August 2021, Firefinch announced the execution of a suite of full form legal agreements with a subsidiary of the world’s largest lithium producer by production capacity, Jiangxi Ganfeng Lithium Co.
 Ltd, to establish a 50:50 incorporated joint venture to develop and operate the world-class Goulamina Lithium Project.
+To obtain a 50% interest in the JV, Ganfeng will provide up to US$194 million in funding, comprising US$130 million in equity in two instalments, and by arranging up to US$64 million in debt, to construct the project and take it into production.

 - Ore grade averages 1.6% Li2O in the first 5 years and 1.51% for the Life of Mine (LoM), one of the highest-grade deposits globally